enrip19/cpp_courses/notes/Course notes.md

 #### L-value references
 - They are the references we have used because we are referencing L-values
 ## R-values
-- Non-addressable and non-assignable values (values that aren't an L-value)
+- Non-addressable (doesn't point anywhere) and non-assignable values (values that aren't an L-value)
 	- On the right-hand side of an assignment expression
 	- A litteral
 	- A temporary which is intended to be non-modifiable